 Method 2: Visual Inspection

-When performing a visual inspection, thoroughly examine all visible pipes, joints, fittings, and fixtures.
-Carefully examine the pipes for any signs of rust spots, pitting, leaks, dampness, or mineral deposits that could indicate corrosion.
+When you’re doing a visual inspection, take a good look at all visible pipes, joints, fittings, and fixtures.
+Keep an eye out for rust spots, pitting, leaks, damp patches, or mineral deposits that suggest corrosion.

 Method 3: Multimeter Conductivity Test